llmcontext/gomcp/README.md

 ### [0.3.0](https://github.com/llmcontext/gomcp/tree/v0.3.0) - 2024-12-08

 - Add support for protocol debug file.
 In the configuration file, set the `logging.protocolDebugFile` field to the path to the file where to write the protocol debug information.
+- Add support for the inspector.
+In the configuration file, set the `inspector.enabled` and `inspector.listenAddress` fields to set the inspector server address.

 ### [0.2.0](https://github.com/llmcontext/gomcp/tree/v0.2.0) - 2024-12-07